Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 Pancreas-Friendly Dog Treats

-You should be very careful about treats and tidbits you give your dog with a sensitive pancreas.
+Be very careful about giving treats and tidbits to a dog with a sensitive pancreas.
 A snack with high fat content or a large meal with a lot of protein or fiber could trigger pancreatitis.

 Low-fat dog treats are tolerated by most dogs with mild pancreatitis.
-Here’s the one my canine patients love:
+My canine patients love these low-fat, soft Lean Treats:

 Rawhide chews and bully sticks are usually low in fat, but are hard to digest, so I don’t recommend these for sensitive dogs.
 Greenies® Original chews are low in fat so they might be OK, but proceed with caution.